Madonahs/Developers-Portfolio/README.md

 Bind Views - ButterKnife - https://github.com/JakeWharton/butterknife

-## Ensuring your fork is uptodate:
+## Ensuring your fork is up to date:
 Info: https://gist.github.com/CristinaSolana/1885435

 ## Incase you encounter Errors when trying to run the project